What are SBA loans and how do they work?

 What are the best strategies to avoid defaulting on an SBA Loan?

-The most important thing to do is be proactive in finding a solution when facing a potential default.
-Start with your cash flow statements and business expenses to see if there are areas where you can cut costs to free up cash flow to make your loan payments.
+The most important thing to do is to be proactive in finding a solution when facing a potential default.
+Begin by reviewing your cash flow statements and business expenses to identify areas where you can reduce costs, thereby freeing up cash flow to cover your loan payments.

-If you can’t find a cash flow solution and know you’re going to miss payments, reach out to your lender.
+If you can’t find a cash flow solution and know you’ll miss payments, reach out to your lender.
 You might feel awkward about the conversation, but your lender has dealt with this situation before.

-Most lenders would prefer to work with you to find a solution than to begin the tedious task of processing a loan default.
-Early and transparent communication is the key to working with a lender for an alternative solution.
+Most lenders would prefer to work with you to find a solution rather than to begin the tedious task of processing a loan default.
+Early and transparent communication is key to working with a lender to find an alternative solution.

 Does defaulting on an SBA Loan mean I have to go to court?

 An SBA loan default could end up in litigation, but there are steps you can take to avoid this drastic outcome.
-If you follow the strategies above, you could possibly avoid defaulting on your loan or at least find a solution that prevents litigation.
+If you follow the strategies above, you may be able to avoid defaulting on your loan or at least find a solution that prevents litigation.
+The government does not need a court judgment to initiate wage garnishment for SBA loans.

 One of the essential pieces of advice we can give is not to ignore communications.
 Facing a potential default is stressful, and some people want to avoid dealing with it.
 But that will only make things worse.

 Ensure you respond to communications from your lender or the SBA regarding missed payments and default.
-In particular, you have 60 days to respond to the SBA demand letter.
-Not responding on time could result in going to court.
+Specifically, you have 60 days to respond to the SBA’s demand letter.
+Failing to respond on time could result in a court appearance.

 SBA Loan Default – Final Thoughts